Domain Transfer Troubleshooting

 The EPP code, also called the authorization or auth code, is a password given to the gaining registrar to authorize the transfer of your domain.
 You can copy the EPP code from the Transfer EPP tab at any time, or our Support Team can email it to either the administrative or registrant contact at your request.

-If you haven't received the EPP code in your email inbox, it was most likely filtered by your email provider.
+If you haven't received the EPP code in your email inbox, your email provider was most likely filtered.
 Check your spam filters, junk mail folder, and trash to see if it's there.
 Refer to How to obtain a Transfer Authorization ( EPP ) Code for more information.